basselin/jquery-background-stretch-2x/README.md

 $.backgroundStretch2x()
 =======================
-This jQuery plugin can resize images according to the page size or its container.
+backgroundStretch2x is a lite jQuery plugin that adds images in the background dynamically.
+The images are resized according to the window size or its element container.
+This plugin is optimized to download images in low resolution then in high resolution for a better render with retina display (device pixel ratio: 2).

 The plugin works in 4 steps :
-* It loads the first image in low resolution *( img-1.jpg )*,
+* It loads the first image in low resolution *( img-1.jpg )*
-* Then, this same image in high resolution *( img-1-2x.jpg )*,
+* Then, this same image in high resolution *( img-1-2x.jpg )*
-* Then, the other images are loaded in high resolution *( img-XX-2x.jpg )*,
+* Then, the other images are loaded in high resolution *( img-XX-2x.jpg )*
 * Finally, the fade starts...

 Installation